open-telemetry/opentelemetry-java/QUICKSTART.md

 ## Context Propagation

-OpenTelemetry provides a text based approach to propagate the W3C trace-context with remote processes instrumenting the transport-layer operation.
+OpenTelemetry provides a text based approach to propagate the W3C trace-context with remote processes by instrumenting the transport-layer operation.
-The following presents an example for a remote HTTP request using `HttpURLConnection`.
+The following presents an example of an outgoing HTTP request using `HttpURLConnection`.

 ```java
 // Tell OpenTelemetry to inject the context in the HTTP headers